IBM/telco-network-cloud-drivers/content/reference/descriptor-specification/assembly-descriptor.md

 # Introduction

-This document describes the assembly descriptors that are used by the Telco Network Cloud Orchestration (TNCO).
-TNCO needs to have descriptions of the building blocks of applications that it is going to manage.
+This document describes the assembly descriptors that are used by the Telco Network Cloud Orchestration (TNC-O).
+TNC-O needs to have descriptions of the building blocks of applications that it is going to manage.
 The basic building blocks are described in resource descriptors (resource descriptors are described in separate document).
-Sets of these are composed into assembly descriptors to allow designers to describe a complete application/service that they need TNCO to manage.
+Sets of these are composed into assembly descriptors to allow designers to describe a complete application/service that they need TNC-O to manage.

-Within the assembly will be a description of the relationships between resources that allow configuration to be applied to the actual instances of the components that TNCO will manage.
-Assemblies may also reference assemblies and existing infrastructure items, such as network instantiated outside of TNCO.
+Within the assembly will be a description of the relationships between resources that allow configuration to be applied to the actual instances of the components that TNC-O will manage.
+Assemblies may also reference assemblies and existing infrastructure items, such as network instantiated outside of TNC-O.

 ## Naming